-In October 2011 Ardglass Golf Club won Course of the Year Award by IGTOA (Irish Golf Tour Operator Association) Situated on the south-east coast of county Down, Ardglass is unquestionably one of the most spectacular courses in Ireland.
+In October 2011 Ardglass Golf Club won Course of the Year Award by IGTOA (Irish Golf Tour Operator Association).
+Situated on the south-east coast of County Down, Ardglass is unquestionably one of the most spectacular courses in all of Ireland.
 Essentially the course meanders its way out to a headland and then meanders its way back.
 The first five holes are truly memorable and run right alongside the sea.

 Castle Place, BT30 7PP 54.3034422 -5.5618573

 Members get 2 for the price of 1 green fee4 for the price of 2 green fees at Ardglass Golf Club with Open Fairways.
-2 ball saving £59 every time you play!
+2 ball saving £115 every time you play!